paoloff/FerriteExtension/README.md

 # FerriteExtractor
-Scripts for exporting stiffness and mass matrices of finite element models in Julia's Ferrite to polynomial format
+Scripts for extracting the stiffness and mass matrices of finite element models in Julia's Ferrite to polynomial format